Use vault parameters in your indexing pipeline extension

 In this article

 Vault parameters are sensitive and restricted key-value pairs stored using the Vault API of the Coveo Migration Service and passed as arguments to target IPEs.
 More precisely, these parameters populate the vault_parameters dictionary available in target IPEs.
-Typically, you’ll use these IPE vault_parameters values as usernames and passwords to access external resources.
+Typically, you’ll use these IPE vault_parameters values as passwords, secrets, keys, or any other sensitive information needed to access external resources.

 Of course, vault entries can’t be logged using the Document Object Python API.